Uniform Relocation Assistance and Real Property Acquisition Act (1970): Surface Transportation and Uniform Relocation Assistance Act of 1987

 The Act also significantly increased the moving and related expenses covered by the URA and increased the maximum replacement housing allowance for homeowners to $22,500.
-It also ensured that relocation assistance payments were not consisdered income subject to taxation under the law, or considered in agency determination's of the displaced person's federal aid eligibility, other than low-income housing assistance.
+It also ensured that relocation assistance payments were not considered income subject to taxation under the law, or considered in agency determination's of the displaced person's federal aid eligibility, other than low-income housing assistance.
 Finally, the Act codified the 1985 presidential memorandum.

-1997 amendment and 2005 Updates
+Statutory amendments and regulatory updates

 A 1997 amendment to the act amended the definition of "displaced person" under the URA to exclude "illegal aliens".

-In 2005, an expansive update of URA regulations was completed by the Federal Highway Administration (which is a unit within the Department of Transportation).
+In 2005, an expansive update of URA regulations was completed by the Federal Highway Administration ("FHWA") (a division of the Department of Transportation).
 The regulations further liberalized the definition of "displaced person", added a definition for "mobile home", and created a new subpart setting forth the URA's applicability to mobile home occupants displaced by a federal or federally-assisted project.

 In 2012, President Barack Obama signed the Moving Ahead for Progress in the 21st Century Act ("MAP-21") which made further changes to the URA, specifically increasing the amount of benefits given to displacees.
-Using the authority given to it in MAP-21, the U.S. Department of Transportation published a final rule in December 2022 making further changes to its administration of the URA.
+Using the authority given to it in MAP-21, the U.S. Department of Transportation published a proposed final rule in December 2022, proposing further changes to URA regulations.
+These proposed regulatory changes would, among other things, bring URA regulations into alignment with MAP-21.